Daniel-KM/Omeka-S-module-Ark/README.md

 The module uses an external library, [Noid], so use the release zip to install it, or use and init the source.

+The module only creates ark identifier.
+To use them as url in public site or in admin, use the module [Clean Url].

 * From the zip

 Download the last release [Ark.zip] from the list of releases (the master does